keijiro/SkeletalGeometricEffects/README.md

 **If you're not sure what Git submodule is,** download the contents of this repository from [zip download link].
-After extracting the zip file, download and extract the following packages into the `Package` directory.
+After extracting the zip file, download and extract the following packages into the `Packages` directory.

 - [jp.keijiro.cmu-mocap](https://github.com/keijiro/CMUMocap/archive/upm.zip)
 - [jp.keijiro.ffmpegout](https://github.com/keijiro/jp.keijiro.ffmpegout/archive/master.zip)